Dataprofessional2/Adv_Project/README.md

 # AirBnb Price Optimization (Started 17 Sept 2025)
-This repository contains projects and case studies related to the Google Data Analytics Certification.
+This repository contains projects and case studies based on real world business problems.
 It includes data cleaning, analysis, visualization, and insights using different tools.
 The goal is to apply real-world data analytics techniques to solve business problems and derive actionable insights.

 ## How Airbnb Seattle Optimizes Pricing for Maximum Revenue
 ## Table of Contents